Here’s the deal on Clematis flower care! The Clematis vine – is a gorgeous plant in any garden.

 Where or how they infest our gardens is subject pathologists have long studied.
 Some think:

 - Introduced in new soil

 - Carried in by heavy rains or winds from nearby infected plants

-- Manure in the bedding soil known to harbor and encourage growth of these pests.
+- Manure in the bedding soil is known to harbor and encourage the growth of these pests.

-Aphids with their tiny living hypodermic needles may infest clematis to a considerable degree.
-They suck the sap in leaves, cause them to turn brown and dry up.
-Periodic sprays with malathion and neem oil usually controls them.
+Aphids, with their tiny living hypodermic needles, may infest clematis to a considerable degree.
+They suck the sap in leaves, causing them to turn brown and dry up.

-Stay alert for diseases like leafspot, characterized by small, tan, angular spots with red margins.
+Stay alert for diseases like leaf spots characterized by small, tan, angular spots with red margins.
 Control it by clearing out diseased leaves and wood.

 Stem rot is present when single shoots suddenly wilt and die.
 Infection occurs on stems near the soil line.

-Remove infected stubs and spray the point of infection with a captan or Neem oil solution.
+Remove infected stubs and spray the point of infection with captan or Neem oil solution.

 Iron chlorosis shows up in yellow leaves with green veins.
 Work either limestone or dolomite into the soil to overcome this.